caitlinstanton/finalproject/README.md

      - Started working on the computer AI (CS) <br>
      - Added images for the endscreen (EX) <br>
      - Worked on sounds for ball bounces & images for winner/loser screen (EX) <br>

+1/15 - Worked on sounds for ball bounces & images for winner/loser screen (EX) <br>
+     - Got computer AI to work; just need to adjust where ball bounces on paddle and add flaws (CS) <br>